 So, with very few users looking at email these days, how can customer success teams for SaaS businesses reach out to them?

-The answer lies in these 9 emailing tactics that will not only have more users interacting with emails but will also have you boost satisfaction rates and revenue.
+The answer lies in these 9 emailing tactics that will help increase user interaction and boost satisfaction rates (and revenue), too.

 1. Trial Reactivation